kirakirakira/blog/personal-goals.md

 5. Learn about software (oops-- too generic!)
 6. Be kind

+# October 12, 2015

+### This Week's Goal: Be More Awesome.

+## Things I'll Do This Week:
+- [ ] Watch videos for Philosophy of Science class
+- [ ] Complete quiz for Philosophy of Science class
+- [ ] Japanese homework
+- [ ] Free Code Camp - finish Zipline: Javascript Calculator
+- [ ] Free Code Camp - complete a few algorithm scripting Bonfires

 # October 5, 2015

 ### This Week's Goal: Be Awesome.